Sydsvenskan/sds-md5-on-upload/README.md

 md5-on-upload
 =============

 WordPress plugin to change the file name to a md5 string.
-This will give your upload a better filename for cache busting.
+This will help you avoid cache problems when uploading/updating images and files using a cdn.

 Installation